Telefonica/android-nested-scroll-webview/README.md

 ## Configuration

+Utility methods for specific WebView content requirements.

+### Adjust WebView bottom margin to match CoordinatorLayout visible space

 When expanding toolbar inside a CoordinatorLayout, instead of resizing the space left by the toolbar, it pushes down the content below.

 This may be an issue for example for pages where a fixed footer element is displayed.
 So, in order to correctly resize the webview viewport on these expands you can add this attribute to the NestedScrollWebView.

 `app:coordinatorBottomMatchingEnabled={"true"|"false"}`

-This is disabled by default, as webview resizing is expensive.
+This is **disabled by default**, as webview resizing is expensive.

 ```xml
 <com.telefonica.nestedscrollwebview.NestedScrollWebView